 MCalibration can easily convert from a Prony series to dynamic properties at different frequencies.
 MCalibration can also easily convert from storage and loss moduli at different frequencies to a Prony series (with a hyperelastic model).

-Fun Fact: The Prony series is named after the French scienties Gaspard de Prony, whos name is one of the 72 names that are engraved in the Eiffel tower.
+Fun Fact: The Prony series is named after the French scientist Gaspard de Prony, whose name is one of the 72 names that are engraved in the Eiffel tower.
 I will try to take a photo of that next time I visit Paris.